icerpc/icerpc-docs/pages/slice/language-guide/compilation-mode.md

 enum Fruit { Apple, Orange }

-// Slice2-compatible: `Point` could be defined as-is in a Slice2 file. compat struct Point { x: int32, y: int32 }
+// Slice2-compatible: `Point` could be defined as-is in a Slice2 file. compact struct Point { x: int32, y: int32 }

 // Slice2-incompatible: a class cannot be defined in a Slice2 file. class Vehicle {